 Result

 The automation script will create the remediation script and assign the script to the Entra ID group provided in the JSON file.
-You can see in below screenshot that script created and assigned based on the details provided in JSON config file.
+You can see in the screenshot below that the script was created and assigned based on the details provided in the JSON config file.

-You can find the log files for the script execution under “Logs” subfolder within script directory.
+You can find the log files for the script execution under the “Logs” subfolder within the script directory.

 Conclusion

 With this approach, you can automate the creation and deployment of Intune remediation scripts using the Microsoft Graph API.
-The example here addresses a simple but common issue—clearing temp files—but the same workflow can be applied to more complex scenarios like fixing registry settings, resetting services, or enforcing configuration baselines.
+The example here addresses a simple but common issue – clearing temp files.
+The same workflow can be applied to more complex scenarios like fixing registry settings, resetting services, or enforcing configuration baselines.

 Script Download